ajanach/portfolio-web-page/content/ML/02 - Working On Iris Dataset.md

 from matplotlib import pyplot as plt # data display
 ```

-Loading the dataset into a variable:
+## Loading the dataset into a variable
 ```Python
 iris = load_iris() # load dataset into variable
 print(iris.keys()) # display all dataset keys